buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 > NOTE Similar in concept to "enum" in common programming languages.

+## 3.1.30 deprecation

+The act of marking a schema construct to be deleted in a future major release of this standard

+> NOTE Complying interpreters shall still be able to import deprecated definitions.

+> NOTE Complying interpreters shall consider to modify export using the proposed alternative definitions instead of the deprecated ones.

+## 3.1.31 compatibility

+## 3.1.31.1 backward compatibility

+The ability for a data file, written against a previous release of the standard, to be readable by an application supporting a later version.

+## 3.1.31.2 forward compatibility

+The ability for a data file, written against a new release of the standard, to still be readable by an application supporting a previous version of the standard and for the reading application in this scenario not to lose functionality provided by the earlier version of the standard.

+> NOTE Forward compatibility is not explicitly considered in the development of this release, but seen as a desirable property where possible.

 # 3.2 Abbreviated terms

 * AEC: Architecture, Engineering, and Construction